puppetlabs/puppet-docs/source/guides/custom_functions.markdown

     > Puppet::Parser::Functions.function(:my_funct)
     => "function_my_funct"

-Substitute :my\_funct with the name of your function, and it should return something similar to "function\_my\_funct" if the function is seen by Puppet.
+Substitute `:my_funct` with the name of your function, and it should return something similar to "`function_my_funct`" if the function is seen by Puppet.
 Otherwise it will just return false, indicating that you still have a problem (and you'll more than likely get a "Unknown Function" error on your clients).